AlexanderBrockmann/SpringBoot-Keycloak/HowTo demo case.md

 ##HowTo

-First of all we created a dummy app, using the [Spring Initializr](https://start.spring.io).
+The repository [SpringBoot-Keycloak](https://github.com/AlexanderBrockmann/SpringBoot-Keycloak), already contains a dummy app.

-Generated a __Maven Project__ with __Java__ and Spring Boot __1.5.15__ .
+The app is generated, with the [Spring Initializr](https://start.spring.io) as a __Maven Project__ with __Java__ and Spring Boot __1.5.15__ .
 The important part was to add the __Keycloak__ dependencie.

 ---

 Since you already have the dummy app, we'll head straight to HowTo secure the dummy app with Keycloak.

-Disclaimer: The dummy app won't work in this state, since i already added some dependencies that require keycloak to work properly.
+Disclaimer: The dummy app won't work in this state, since it hast  already some dependencies that require keycloak to work properly.

-First of all you have to go to the application.properties and add:
+Let's open the app in an IDE, go to the application.properties and add:
 ```java
 	keycloak.auth-server-url=http://localhost:8180/auth
 	keycloak.realm=demo (or what ever name suits you)